QilinGu/udacity_ml/projects/capstone/README.md

 ## A Capstone Project

-This project was submitted in partial fulfillment of Sebastian Thrun's Machine Learning Engineer Nanodegree on Udacity.
+This project was submitted in partial fulfillment of the Udacity Machine Learning Engineer Nanodegree.

 Scott Penberthy
 November 1, 2016